DictionDiary/DictionDiary/README.md

 **Required Must-have Stories**

-* User can log in, sign up, and log out - DONE
+- [X] User can log in, sign up, and log out

-* User can view WoD and definition
+- [X] User can view WoD and definition

-* User can show that they’ve used the word and gain points
+- [X] User can show that they’ve used the word and gain points

-* User can see total number of points they’ve earned
+- [X] User can see total number of points they’ve earned

 **Optional Nice-to-have Stories**

-* User can see list of previous words
+- [ ] User can see list of previous words

 ### 2. Screen Archetypes